Elijbet/IndependentBlog/README.md

 Index page to display abstract of the article, sanitize and truncate

-Pagination, limit to 1 article per page
+Pagination on the index page, limit to 5 article per page

 Time ago